jusbuckingham/cb-quiz/README.md

 # CB Skincare Quiz

-This project is a skincare quiz application designed for City Beauty.
+This project is a skincare quiz application.
 It guides users through a series of questions about their skin care routine and preferences to provide personalized skincare advice.

 ## Features